mpp3/gem/content/docs/_index.md

 ---
-title: Docs
+title: GEM
 type: book  # Do not modify.
 ---

-Welcome to the _book_ template!
+Guía de Escritura Matemática